fbradley8/fbradley8.github.io/_posts/2015-12-22-speed-testing-web-pages.markdown

 });
 {% endhighlight %}

 The script waits until the page has fully loaded and then stashes the window.performance.timing object in localStorage.
-The script will refresh the page and repeat testing until the desired number of tests have been run.
+It will refresh the page and repeat testing until the desired number of tests have been run.
 The data can be collected from the key called "testData" inside DevTools > Resources > Local Storage.

+The test can be started by running startPerformanceTest() from the console, but that's too difficult.
+Let's make a JavaScript bookmarklet that starts the test.
+Paste the following into a new bookmark URL:

+{% highlight js %}
+javascript:(function(){ window.startPerformanceTest(); })();
+{% endhighlight %}

+Clicking the bookmarklet will bring up the prompt and begin testing.

 #####The Result

 I ran 50 tests pre and post-fix to get reliable data.
 After converting the JSON to CSV at convertcsv.com, I pasted it into a Google Sheet and viewed the two sets on a graph.
 The result: a 5% speed boost from the fix.